Last Updated: June 5, 2026

 Copy the Bridge Reports to the Global MPT file.

-Copy the custom fields to the Global.MPT file is shown in the figure below.
+Copy the custom fields to the Global.MPT file as shown in the figure below.
 Do not copy the Flag Status, Health, and Project Departments (enterprise fields) to the Global.MPT.

 This is optional.
 The Standard calendar in the Calendars tab in the Elements.mpp file includes all U.S. Federal Holidays as exceptions.
 If you want, you can replace the Standard calendar in the Global.MPT file.